Nekmo/dirhunt/docs/usage.rst

       -d, --delay FLOAT               Delay between requests to avoid bans by the server
       --not-allow-redirects           Redirectors will not be followed
+      --limit INTEGER                 Max number of pages processed to search for directories.
       --version
       --help                          Show this message and exit.

 Find directories